 Make sure that you note you do not want to process a refund for this credit memo

-Apply the credit memo to the debit memo for the chargeback (which should have a balance due)is saying they are owed a refund, but we do not have any record of them requesting a refund from us or any reason why they should receive a refund.
+Apply the credit memo to the debit memo for the chargeback (which should have a balance due)

+If it is found that a refund is not owed to the customer, dispute the chargeback and provide documentation that states why they aren’t owed a refund, along with the proof of sale documentation (below).
+An example of this is below in the template section.
+The example is for a customer that is saying they are owed a refund, but we do not have any record of them requesting a refund from us or any reason why they should receive a refund.
 Please note: this is only an example.
 The note at the top may need to be changed for each individual situation, depending on what is found when researching the customer account.
 You will need to use your judgement.